alloba/book-of-hours-notes/books/What does not Bark.md

   - name: "tally price"
     amount : 1
   - name: "mystery: moon"
-    amount : 1
+    amount : 4
 tags:
   - book
   - actionable
+  - studied
 lesson:
+  - "lesson: edicts inviolable"
 memory:
+  - "memory: storm"
 ---

-# What does not Bark
+# What Does not Bark

 ## Description
 What Does Not Bark

 Alexander Probst writes warily of ''Calyptra' - a law, principle or society which prevents the dissemination of dangerous knowledge.
 ### Partial Study Description
+I'm Reading...

+'Calyptra, like the planet that occludes the star, or the Doylian dog that fails to bark, can be identified only by its absence.
+Even the name, I think, must be a mask…'
 ### Study Complete Description